2022-23 Tufts University Transfer Acceptance Rate, Requirements, and Application Deadline

 Tufts Transfer GPA

-Straight from the Tufts admissions staff, admitted students typically have a GPA of 3.0 to a 4.0.
+Straight from the Tufts admissions staff, there is no minimum GPA, but admitted students typically have a GPA of 3.0 to a 4.0.
 In our experience, Tufts transfer hopefuls should aim for a 3.75 or above to have the strongest chance possible.
-Additionally, “Your performance in high school and college in conjunction with your standardized testing will be evaluated to see your potential success at Tufts.”
+Additionally, according to admissions: “If you have only completed one year of college coursework, we may need to put greater emphasis on your high school transcript.
+If your high school transcript is not as strong as you would like it to be, superior performance in one or two years of college coursework will help us see your full potential.”

 Tufts Transfer Writing Supplement